Androz2091/Androz2091/README.md

 ## Hey there 👋

-I'm Androz2091, a code-addicted guy from **France**, now studying at **EPFL, Switzerland**.
+I'm Androz2091 (a.k.a Simon).
+I'm from Toulouse, France and I'm now studying at EPFL, Switzerland.

 *I sometimes write things on my **[blog](https://blog.androz2091.fr)**. 📝*

-Sometimes I acrivate my Fiverr profile to earn some money so I can spend the rest of the time here on GitHub doing non-profit projects :)
+Sometimes I activate my Fiverr profile to earn some money so I can spend the rest of the time here on GitHub doing non-profit projects :)
 (don't worry, I still think OSS > freelance work)

 <a href="https://fiverr.com/androz2091"><img src="./fiverr_banner.png" height="200px" /></a>